 In 2025/26 he expects his first vintage.

-Collectively, he has planted 38,000 vines, focused on sparkling varieties, such as Pinot Noir, Meunier, Ortega, and Seyval.
+Collectively, they will plant 38,000 vines, focused on sparkling varieties, such as Pinot Noir, Meunier, Ortega, and Seyval.

 The Bryn Cain vineyard, located near The Bryn village, will be planted next May, and Richard and Rachel Vaughan look forward to deciding on the grape varieties and vine numbers.